 Faculty members wishing to teaching in these classrooms should speak with their chairs and/or departmental scheduling officers in order to coordinate scheduling requests.
 Once the CITL has received applications and prioritized classes, we will provide that preferred list to the Registrar and inform faculty applicants of the results.
 Please note that in order to accommodate the greatest number of requests, we may contact individuals about adjusting class schedule if possible.

 We strongly encourage faculty members wishing to teach in SB 015 to speak with a CITL or Mosaic consultant about how the room might support their instructional approaches for the classroom, as well as how in-class activities might be developed/revised to best utilize this room’s design.
 Room tours can be arranged as well to better inform applications.

 Generally speaking, courses will not be accepted (especially for SB 015) without faculty members assigned; exceptions may be made if 1) the course is specifically designed for heavy use of collaboration and active learning, and 2) the department agrees to require the eventual instructor to participate in course/activity design workshops and/or consulting.

 - Course Plans: Please describe your plans for using the classroom that match its design and technology, including relevant details of planned teaching approaches and class activities.
-Explain how you will engage students in ways that are unique to this space and its technology, preferably with specific examples of class activities.
+Briefly explain how you will engage students in ways that are unique to this space and its technology, with specific examples of class activities as appropriate.

 - Confirm that you are willing to attend a course/activity design workshop and/or work with a CITL consultant (returning instructors may be asked to share their experiences as part of these workshops).